 - Does either rear tire have a strange tread wear pattern?

 - If the car has low miles, does it have 4 original Enasave tires with fairly even tire wear?

 - Does the car have 2 new tires?
 If so...why?!?

-- When you test drive the car on a straight road, is the steering wheel centered?
-If you have to hold the steering wheel off-center to keep the car tracking straight, this could be a sign of a rear alignment problem.
+- When you test drive the car on a straight road, does it go straight ahead if you let go of the steering wheel?
+If you have to constantly hold the steering wheel off-center to keep the car tracking straight, this could be a sign of a rear alignment problem.

 Your front and/or rear alignment can be incorrect without a steering complaint or noticeable tire wear.
 An alignment check is the only way to verify you don’t have a problem.
 Get it checked BEFORE your warranty expires!
 THIS